jsh/trendlist/README.md

 Spoiler alert:

-- The means of the trends decrease monotonically.
-Every trend's mean is greater than the mean of the trend to its right.
+- The means of the trends drop from left to right.
 They're sorted in reverse order.

 - Out of the `N!` permutations of a set of `N` numbers, `(N-1)!` are single trends.
 In fact, every sequence has exactly one circular permutation that's a single, increasing trend.